Get help from the UTM Library for your online teaching, learning and research

-Visit this guide to learn the basics of references, citations, and best practices to properly use sources in your research.
+Learn the basics of citations, references, and best practices to properly use sources in your research with this guide.

 |Copyright & Author Rights||

-Learn about copyright basics, author rights, Creative Commons licenses, and more to use the work of others in your teaching and research; you can also negotiate your rights with publishers and increase the reach of impact of your publications.
-For more assistance with copyright, please contact Yayo Umetsubo, Scholarly Communications and Liaison Librarian
+Learn about copyright basics, using works as an instructor and researcher, Creative Commons licenses, your rights as an author, negotiating rights with publishers, increasing the impact of your publications, and more.
+For more assistance with copyright, please contact Yayo Umetsubo, Scholarly Communications and Liaison Librarian.

 |Course Reserves and Syllabus Service||